 On June 25, 1996, Hyrum W. Smith, Chairman and Chief Executive Officer of Franklin and Arlen B. Crouch, then President and Chief Operating Officer of Franklin, met with Stephen R. Covey, Chairman of Covey, and Stephen M. R. Covey, President and Chief Executive Officer of Covey, to discuss a matter unrelated to a potential business combination.
 After discussing the unrelated matter, the parties engaged in informal discussion regarding the possibility of merging Franklin and Covey.
-On July 8, 1996, Jon H. Rowberry, then Chief Financial Officer of Franklin, informed the Franklin Board that he would contact Stephen M. R. Covey to determine if Covey would be interested in further informal discussions.
+On July 8, 1996, Jon H. Rowberry, then Chief Financial Officer of Franklin, informed the Franklin Board that he would contact Stephen M. R. Covey to discussions.